This example shows how to tune the parameters and monitor the signals of an algorithm running on Raspberry Pi board.

 Simulink Support Package for Raspberry Pi hardware enables you to monitor and tune algorithms running on Raspberry Pi board from the same Simulink® models from which you developed the algorithms.

 Simulink's External mode feature enables you to accelerate the process of parameter tuning by letting you change certain parameter values while the model is running on target hardware, without stopping the model.
 When you change parameter values from within Simulink, the modified parameter values are communicated to the target hardware immediately.
-The effects of the parameters tuning activity may be monitored by viewing algorithm signals on scopes or displays in Simulink.
+The effects of the parameters tuning activity may be monitored by viewing algorithm signals on Sink blocks or in Simulation Data Inspector (SDI).

-This example introduces the Simulink External mode feature by showing you how to:
+This example introduces the Simulink External mode over Universal Measurement and Calibration Protocol (XCP) feature by showing you how to:

 Set up communication between Simulink and Raspberry Pi board.

-Use a Simulink model to tune the parameters of an algorithm that is running on Raspberry Pi board.
+Use Simulink Dashboard (Simulink) blocks to tune the parameters of an algorithm that is running on Raspberry Pi board.

-Use Simulink scopes to monitor the state of an algorithm running on Raspberry Pi board.
+Use Simulink Inspect and Analyze Simulation Results (Simulink) to monitor the state of an algorithm running on Raspberry Pi board.

 To run this example you will need the following hardware: